George Cochrane Hazelton (actor)

 George Cochrane Hazelton (1868–1921) was an American actor and playwright.

-Hazelton was born January 20, 1868.
+Hazelton was born January 20, 1868 in Boscobel, Wisconsin.
 He performed as an actor with Lawrence Barrett, Edwin Booth, and Helena Modjeska.
 His first attempt as a playwright was The Raven: The Love Story of Edgar Allan Poe, which was later made into a film.
 His next play, Mistress Nell, was written in 1900 and was a great success.
-His most well-known play was The Yellow Jacket, which he co-authored in 1912 with Joseph Henry McAlpin Benrimo.
+His most well-known play was The Yellow Jacket, which he co-authored in 1912 with J. Harry Benrimo.
 The Yellow Jacket was performed around the world by a number of notable actors including Mr. and Mrs. Charles Coburn and Harpo Marx.
 Hazelton died in New York on June 24, 1921.

+Relatives

+Hazelton was the son of politician George Cochrane Hazelton.